bluremi/Estimation-Sheet/README.md

 Copy the files `pre-commit.py` and `pre-commit` into your `.git/hooks` directory within the cloned repo.

-Run the following command to make sure the hooks are triggeed whenever you do a `commit`:
+Run the following command to make sure the hooks are triggered whenever you do a `commit`:
 ```
 chmod +x .git/hooks/pre-commit
 ```